-We investigate the effect of transaction costs on the profitability of trading strategies based on the combined export-import sort.
+We investigate the effect of transaction costs on the profitability of trading strategies based on the combined export/import sort.
 We use bid-ask quotes for forward and spot exchange rates from Reuters.
-Lyons (2001) reports that bid and ask quotes published by Reuters imply bid-ask spreads that are approximately twice as large as actual inter-dealer spreads.
+Lyons (2001) reports that bid and ask quotes published by Reuters imply bidask spreads that are approximately twice as large as actual inter-dealer spreads.
 We assume that net excess returns take place at these quotes.
-As a result, our estimates of transaction costs are conservative, at least from the standpoint of a large financial institution.
-Since our strategy is based on sorting currencies using trade data that are available at an annual frequency, a natural approach for minimizing the transaction costs is to use one-year forward contracts.
-We therefore compute returns on rolling one-year forward contracts, but to avoid the arbitrary choice of starting month, we construct the portfolio returns at a monthly frequency (i.e., use overlapping yearly returns).
-Table IAIII presents the average depreciation of the currencies in each portfolio, average (log) forward discount, and average excess returns with and without bid-ask spreads applied.
+As a result, our estimates of the transaction costs are conservative, at least from the standpoint of a large financial institution.
+Since our strategy is based on sorting currencies using trade data that is available at annual frequency, a natural approach for minimizing the transaction costs is to use one-year forward contracts.
+Therefore, we compute returns on rolling one-year forward contracts, but in order to avoid the arbitrary choice of the starting month, we construct the portfolio returns at monthly frequency (i.e., using overlapping yearly returns).
+Table D-3 lists the average depreciation of the currencies in each portfolio, average (log) forward discount, and average excess returns with and without bid-ask spreads applied.

-D. G10 Import Ratios
+3.4 G10 Import Ratios

-To illustrate the unconditional nature of the import ratio measure, Panel A of Figure ?? plots the variable for each of the G10 countries.
+To illustrate the unconditional nature of the import ratio measure, Panel A of Figure D-1 plots the variable for each the G10 countries.
 As the figure shows, the sorting on this variable is extremely persistent.
 The four commodity countries of Australia, Canada, New Zealand, and Norway have the highest ratios over the entire sample, and the four producer countries of Germany, Japan, Sweden, and Switzerland have the lowest.
-Panel B plots the
+Panel B of the plots the time series of forward discounts relative to the U.S. dollar.
+While there is more variation in this